-- looks at artificial intelligence, training, speech analytics and contact centre employment;
+- part 1 looks at artificial intelligence, training, speech analytics and contact centre employment;

-- at contact centre technology, headset technology, quality standards, PCI compliance and contact centre cloud migration;
+- part 2 at contact centre technology, headset technology, quality standards, PCI compliance and contact centre cloud migration;

-- at voice of the customer, mobile, forecasting and scheduling and quality monitoring;
+- part 3 at voice of the customer, mobile, forecasting and scheduling and quality monitoring;

-- and at customer experience as the centre of strategy, remote working, omnichannel journey management and cloud-based omnichannel.
+- and part 4 at customer experience as the centre of strategy, remote working, omnichannel journey management and cloud-based omnichannel.